taufeeq-mustafa/AI-Powered-Text-Processing-with-Groq-API/README.md

-# 🚀 AI-Powered Text Processing with Groq API
+# 🚀 Smart AI Resume Analyzer

 ## Overview
 The AI Resume Analyzer is a Python-based web application built with Streamlit and FastAPI.
 It leverages Groq’s AI model (GPT-4) to analyze resumes, assess job fit, and generate AI-powered cover letters.
 This tool helps job seekers improve their resumes by highlighting strengths, identifying weaknesses, and ensuring alignment with job descriptions.